-Since its founding fourteen years ago, the Institute for Qualitative and Multi-Method Research has welcomed more than one thousand eight hundred graduate students and junior faculty.
+Since its founding fourteen years ago, the Institute for Qualitative and Multi-Method Research has welcomed approximately two thousand graduate students and junior faculty.

 The institute seeks to enable participants to create and critique methodologically sophisticated qualitative research designs, including case studies, tests of necessity or sufficiency, and narrative or interpretive work.
 It explores the techniques, uses, strengths, and limitations of these methods, while emphasizing their relationships with alternative approaches.
 Topics include research design, concept formation, methods of structured and focused comparisons of cases, typological theory, case selection, process tracing, comparative historical analysis, congruence testing, path dependency, interpretivism, counterfactual analysis, interview and field research (including archival) techniques, necessary and sufficient conditions, fuzzy set methods, and philosophy of science issues relevant to qualitative research.